gethinode/hinode/content/en/blog/mimage.md

 <!-- cSpell:ignore Joost shortcode Hinode getimage Exif mimage shortcodes mgetimage linenos frontmatter autocaption imgset srcset lastmod -->
 ## Introduction

-Hinode has already a very functional way of displaying images in content, which is the `image` shortcode that can be found in `layouts/shortcodes/image.html` file.
+The Hinode theme, I am using on this site, has already a very functional way of displaying images in content, which is the `image` shortcode that can be found in `layouts/shortcodes/image.html` file.
 This shortcode makes use of the `layouts/partials/utilities/Getimage.html` and the `layouts/partials/assets/image.html` partials for the actual work.

 Even though the `image` shortcode already did a lot of things very well, I still wanted a few changes, which were the following: